How to Run Your Manufacturing Business Amidst COVID-19

 3. Provide Necessary Tools and Equipment

 In the past, you may have allowed employees to share tools or equipment.
 At this time, having communal items isn’t safe, as it can increase the spread of the COVID-19 virus.

 Of course, purchasing additional tools and equipment can be expensive, so consider exploring your financial options.
 For example, Fora Financial provides manufacturing business loans that are made to fit each company’s unique needs.
 So, if your company requires additional equipment, this type of financing could be beneficial.

 4. Take Employees’ Temperatures at the Start of Each Shift

-Businesses in many industries are safely reopening their operations by requiring employees to have their temperatures taken prior to entering the establishment.
+Businesses in many industries are requiring employees to have their temperatures taken prior to entering the establishment.
 At the start of an employee’s shift, take their temperature to ensure they aren’t sick.
-If they happen to have a temperature, it’s best that they stay home until they’re feeling better.
+If they have a fever, it’s best that they stay home until they’re feeling better.
 Although this might seem like a time-consuming initiative, it’ll protect your employees from COVID-19.

 5. Make Cleaning and Disinfecting a Top Priority

 During this time, cleanliness should be a top priority in the workplace.
 This means hiring a professional cleaning crew to disinfect your business location on a weekly (if not daily) basis.